ProteinsWebTeam/interpro-docs/docs/searchways.rst

 The sequence submitted is shown in its full length at the top of the protein sequence viewer (grey bar) [2].
 The purple/grey bar below indicates the predicted hydrophobicity of the sequence residues [3].
-This is followed below by InterPro entries and signatures matches, displayed in categories classified by :doc:`InterPro entry types </entry_types>`.
+This is followed below by InterPro entries and signatures matches, displayed in categories classified by :ref:`entry_types`.
 Each coloured rectangle represents a domain, protein family, or important site that has been matched to part or all the length of the submitted protein sequence.

 - The top coloured rectangle represents the InterPro entry [4a, 5a].